 - Curiosity – being a lifelong learner as a physician

-- Importance for the patients, medically – treating the patient in a more humanistic way, produces better medical results
+- Importance for the patients, medically – treating the patient in a more humanistic way produces better medical results

-The habits of humanistic physician:
+The habits of humanistic physicians:

 - Actively engaging in self-reflection